tjesi/tjesi.github.io/_pages/people.md

 - Noah Starckjohann - "Organizing cloud TEE-based applications for data from multiple parties"
 (Master's thesis 2025, co-supervised with Xeni Kristine Dimakos and Li Chun Zhang)
-- Paulina Wesolowska - "Quantum Threats and Mitigations"
+- Paulina Wesolowska - "Quantum Computing and Cryptographic Risk: A Threat Assessment for the EU and Norway"
 (Master's thesis 2025, co-supervised with Hans Heum)
-- Henrik Hansen Stormyhr - "Modern-day Steganography"
+- Henrik Hansen Stormyhr - "A comparative analysis of MOS-LQO algorithms for perceptual transparency testing in audio steganography"
 (Master's thesis 2025, co-supervised with Bor de Kock and Emil August Hovd Olaisen)
 - Javier García Martínez - "Threshold Signatures for FIDO Authentication"
 (Master's thesis 2025, co-supervised with Trond Peder Hagen and Magnus Ringerud)
-- Sunniva Engan - "Foundations and Applications of Sigma Protocols"
+- Sunniva Engan - "Constructing Compressed Σ-Protocols from Different Underlying Assumptions"
 (Master's thesis 2025, co-supervised with Kristian Gjøsteen)
 - Emil Bragstad and Marius Andreas Arder - "Improving Messaging Layer Security in a Military UAV Swarm"
 (Master's thesis 2025, co-supervised with Martin Strand)